-Jennings explores interesting themes with this poem, Song for a Birth or for a Death.
+Jennings explores interesting themes with this poem, ‘Song for a Birth or for a Death’.
 Literary critics, humanitarians, and people of various religious beliefs have long argued over the condition of humanity.
 Some have believed that humans are inherently bad.
 Others believe that humans are inherently good.
-Some have believed that human beings are no more that a more advanced form of the animal, while others have believed that humanity is inherently different from the animal world.
+Some have believed that human beings are no more than a more advanced form of the animal, while others have believed that humanity is inherently different from the animal world.
 With this poem, the speaker explores the ways in which human love is similar to animal instinct.
 The title of this poem is fascinating.
-Upon first reading the poem, it seems as if the title is unrelated.
+Upon first reading ‘Song for a Birth or for a Death’, it seems as if the title is unrelated.
 However, because the human act of love often leads to birth, the title is fitting.
 The speaker implies that love brings on death.
 However, readers are also aware that the human act of ultimate pleasure also can produce birth.
 Thus, the speaker’s words apply to birth and to death, though her themes and ideas center around fear, instinct, and pleasure.

 Song for a Birth or for a Death Analysis

-The speaker continues to create imagery that conveys human and animal instinct.
+The speaker continues to create imagery that conveys human and animal instincts.
 She describes “the slit moon” as something that “emphasised how blood must flow and teeth must grip”.
 This seems to describe the effect of the moon on the wolf.
 The speaker then asks, “What does the calm light understand…?”
-This questions implies that the calm light does not understand that which the “slit moon” understand.
+This question implies that the calm light does not understand that which the “slit moon” understands.
 She suggests that there is no calm in the night, only fear.
-The speaker then describes the way the moon “drags the owl upon its pray” and she compares that the the way that the moon also draws “human creatures lip to lip”.
+The speaker then describes the way the moon “drags the owl upon its pray” and she compares that the way that the moon also draws “human creatures lip to lip”.
 This implies that human love is every bit as instinctual as the owl’s prey drive.

 With the final stanza, the speaker offers a little more insight into the scene she experienced.
 She saw it as “the seed [was] struck”.
 This seems to refer to the climax of human pleasure.
 She says, “the pleasure’s done”.
 When it is over, she notices the noises around her, and they bring on fear.
-It is unclear whether her experience was one which she watched or partook in.
+It is unclear whether her experience was one that she watched or partook in.
 In either case, the speaker is keenly aware that at the end of pleasure, fear set in.
 She describes the birds as “thronging in the air”.
 Whereas some may describe the noises of birds as sweet singing, the speaker purposefully uses the word “thronging” to suggest the multitude of birds which created an irritating noise.
 The word itself produces a sense of anxiety.
 She then proceeds to describe the way in which “the moon gives way to widespread sun”.
 One might assume that a sunrise would produce feelings of calm and happiness.
 However, this speaker experiences the sun as something which sheds light on “the pain” which she describes as something that “still crouches where the young fox and the child are trapped”.
 Therefore, after the speaker experienced this since in which human pleasure was brought to completion, she felt an intense fear.
 She felt the fear of the fox, and the fear of the trapped child.